hungrypc/data-structures-and-algorithms/chapters/28__dynamic_programming.md

   - but to find the 4th, we have to add the 3rd and the 2nd
   - and to find the 3rd, we have to add the 2nd and the 1st

-So there are subproblems here, we break down one problem into smaller steps
+So there are subproblems here, we break down one problem into smaller steps.

-This is often done in recursion - when we write recursive solutions, there are subproblems involved
+This is often done in recursion - when we write recursive solutions, there are subproblems involved.

-**But that doesn't mean that they overlap**
+**! but that doesn't mean that they overlap !**

 For overlapping subproblems, we need to look for repetition - if we are repeating the subproblem(s)